Zhao-pc/Zhao-pc.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Postdoctoral Fellow at the Hong Kong Polytechnic University (PolyU).
+I am Zhao Pengcheng (赵鹏程), currently a Postdoctoral Fellow at the Hong Kong Polytechnic University (PolyU).
 I received my Ph.D. in Engineering from Beihang University (BUAA) in 2022 and and B.S. in Engineering from Jilin University(JLU) in 2015.
 Throughout my academic career, I was the recipient of numerous national scholarships and awards, including "China’s Top 10 Optical Breakthrough in 2020".

 My research interests mainly focus on laser spectroscopy, ﬁber-optic sensors and devices.
 I’ve participated in 4 research grants, published 10 peer-reviewed papers such as Nature Comm., Laser Photonics Rev., and Opt.
 Lett., and co-authored 3 national patents.

-You can find my CV here: [Zhao Pengcheng's Curriculum Vitae](../files/Zhao_Pengcheng_CV_en.pdf).
+You can find my CV here: [Curriculum Vitae](../files/Zhao_Pengcheng_CV_en.pdf) and my publications here:[my CV here: [publications](../files/List_of_publications.pdf).
+]

 News
 Education